audioxide/data/data/posts/20210416-articles-ethical-alternatives-to-spotify-et-al.md

 featuredimageAlt: A set of red headphones
 title: Ethical music streaming alternatives to Spotify et al.
 author: frederick-obrien
 summary: The big dogs of music streaming aren’t great for musicians, but there are other options out there.
-Here are services that put artists first (or at least, not last)
+Here are services putting artists first (or at least, not dead last)
 blurb: The big dogs of music streaming aren’t great for musicians, but there are other options out there.
-Here are services that put artists first (or at least, not last).
+Here are services putting first (or at least, not dead last).

 ---

-News of Soundcloud switching to a more artist-centric revenue model has caused a fair amount of fanfare, but they’re not the only streaming services putting artists first.
-Consumer habits alone won’t save the world, but every little helps.
-Slowly but surely new models are establishing themselves.
-We’ve collected a few here.
+Royalty rates on popular music streaming services make it impossible for all but the most famous musicians to earn livable incomes.
+Consumer habits alone won’t save the world, but enough people spending conscientously can make a huge difference to an awful lot of artists.
+With that in mind, this article lists a selection of more ethical alternatives to the likes of Spotify, Apple Music, and YouTube.

-This is not a ranking list, merely a starting point for those wishing to learn more about alternatives to services like Spotify, Apple Music, and YouTube.
-We’re hardly the arbiters of music industry ethics, but common traits include higher payouts for streams (think one cent per listen and up), more proportional payout distribution, and co-operative organisation.
-Consumer habits alone aren’t enough, but we can all move the needle in our own little ways.
+This is not a ranking list; they are presented in no particular order and we are not affiliated with any of them.
+Nor do we claim to be the arbiters of music industry morality.
+The services listed below are for anyone wishing to learn more about streaming models that don’t totally shaft musicians.
+In our eyes that involves things like higher payouts for streams (think one cent per listen and up, a kind of [music streaming minimum wage](/articles/what-would-a-music-streaming-minimum-wage-look-like/)), more proportional, transparent payout distribution, and co-operative organisation.

-In no particular order, below are some of the major music streaming platforms that don’t completely shaft musicians.
-If there are any egregious errors or omissions let us know and we’ll be glad to update right away.
+Of course, buy merch if you can, buy records and attend gigs if you can.
+If you can’t, fair enough.
+Artists aren’t the only ones struggling right now.
+But the services below may well allow you to spend the same amount as you were before while putting _a lot_ more money in your favourite musicians’ pockets.
+Who can argue with that?

 -----